welteki/docs.actuated.dev/docs/faq.md

 Feel free to contact us at: [contact@openfaas.com](mailto:contact@openfaas.com)

+## Is GitHub Enterprise supported?

+GitHub.com's Pro, Team and Enterprise Cloud plans are supported.

+[GitHub Enterprise Server (GHES)](https://docs.github.com/en/enterprise-server@3.5/admin/overview/about-github-enterprise-server) is a self-hosted version of GitHub, so may require a dedicated installation, feel free to reach out to discuss your organisation's needs.

 ## What kind of access is required to my GitHub Organisation?

 GitHub Apps provide fine-grained privileges, access control, and event data.